About the site

 - Docker, which wraps the local build process

-- Travis CI, which builds and publishes the site and all the site source code is on GitHub.
+- Azure Pipelines, which builds and publishes the site and all the site source code is on GitHub.

 Between the Wayback Machine and my screenshots, I’ve put together a short visual history of what the site used to look like.
 Feast your eyes on my evolving skills in mediocre web design.